platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 If your registrar doesn't support custom records or domain forwarding you can consider using a redirection service.

-If your domain is `example.com`, a redirection service uses a `A` record to redirect all requests from `example.com` to `www.example.com`.
+If your domain is `example.com`, a redirection service uses an `A` record to redirect all requests from `example.com` to `www.example.com`.

 One such redirection service is [WWWizer](http://wwwizer.com/naked-domain-redirect).